deciduously/music/post.md

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)

 If the x-axis is time, a sine wave represents a recurring action with a smooth (or analog) oscillation between peaks.
-Picture a ball rising and then falling - the ball passes through every point in between the highest point it hits and the ground, so we can measure at any arbitrary instant an exact fractional height.
+Lots of physical phenomena are analog in nature - picture a ball getting tossed, rising and then falling.
+The ball passes through every point in between the highest point it hits and the ground, so we can measure at any arbitrary instant an exact fractional height.
 It doesn't fall from 8 meters to 7 meters all at once, it passes through 7.9, 7.8, 7.7, and all infinitesimally small heights in between too.
 It's the same with sound.
 Instead of height above the ground on the y axis, we have a pressure gradient from an equilibrium.
 The air is getting rapidly pushed and pulled by this vibration across space as a wave.
 It's still a physical phenomenon - a pressure gradient rises to a peak and then falls back to equilibrium and then below to an opposite peak, oscillating back and forth.
 It doesn't just magically become a different higher value all at once.
 A guitar string wobbling passes through each point in space between the two extremes it's tensing to and from, so the vibrations it causes oscillate in kind.

 You can actually use [math](https://en.wikipedia.org/wiki/Fourier_transform) to represent multi-component sound waves as a single wave - the ability to do so is what enables the whole field of [telecommunications](https://en.wikipedia.org/wiki/Telecommunication).
-We're not going to touch that today, partially because I don't actually know how to perform a Fourier transform myself (yet) - some of you may have gone over this stiff in high school or college calculus classes, but I'm not personally formally STEM-educated and never got there in school.
+We're not going to touch that today, partially because I don't actually know how to perform a Fourier transform myself (yet) - some of you may have learned this in high school or college [calculus](https://en.wikipedia.org/wiki/Calculus) classes, but I'm not personally formally STEM-educated and never got there in school.
 One single sine wave is enough of a signal to produce a tone, so we'll keep it simple for today and I'll hit the books for next time.

 There are two interesting properties of a sine wave: the [amplitude](https://en.wikipedia.org/wiki/Amplitude), which measures the current deviation from the 0 axis for a given *x*, and the [frequency](https://en.wikipedia.org/wiki/Frequency), which is how close together these peaks at maximal amplitudes are, or how frequently this recurring thing happens.
 The combination of the two dictate how we perceive the sound.
 The amplitude will be perceived as [volume](https://en.wikipedia.org/wiki/Loudness) and the frequency as [pitch](https://en.wikipedia.org/wiki/Pitch_(music)).